albertsuwandhi/simple-java-maven-app/README.md

 the "Deliver" stage of your Pipeline.

 -------------------------
-Intregrate with Jenkins - Tunneled Through Ngrok
+Intregrate with Jenkins - Tunneled Through Ngrok Port 80